 Book Launch ‘Blood Oil: Tyrants, Violence, and the Rules That Run the World’

-This event will be kindly hosted and chaired by Chris Hazzard, Sinn Fein MP for South Down.
+The event was kindly hosted by Chris Hazzard, Sinn Fein MP for South Down.

 Leif Wenar holds the Chair of Philosophy & Law at King’s College London.
 After earning his Bachelor’s degree from Stanford, he went to Harvard to study with John Rawls, and wrote his doctoral thesis on property rights with Robert Nozick.
 A British citizen, he has lived in the UK since 1997.
 He has been William H. Bonsall Visiting Professor in the Stanford Philosophy Department; a Visiting Professor at the Stanford University Center on Ethics in Society; a Visiting Professor at the Princeton Department of Politics and the Princeton University Center for Human Values; a Visiting Fellow at the Australian National University School of Philosophy; a Fellow of the Center for Ethics and Public Affairs at The Murphy Institute of Political Economy, and a Fellow of the Program on Justice and the World Economy at The Carnegie Council on Ethics and International Affairs.
 His cv can be found at www.wenar.info.